 Become a stickler for the details in your research data

 The devil is in the details!
 Our Group Client Director, Lena Cox, talks about the lessons she has learned about the importance of data protocol from working with big global brands like Coca-Cola.

 There are times when you want someone to paint with broad, messy, rainbow strokes.
-This kind of unbridled creativity has a very important role to play in market research.
+This kind of unbridled creativity has a critical role to play in market research.
 Thinking outside the box, curiosity and passion are all essential qualities.
 But equally, we need a stickler with a check-list — someone with an eye for detail, who knows the rules and enforces them.

 When it comes to data, we always want a strict protocol to ensure data quality.
-Because let's face it, it doesn't matter how great your analysis is—or how fancy the visualizations you share are—if the core underlying data isn't reliable and accurately reflecting the market.
+Because let's face it, it doesn't matter how great your analysis is—or how fancy the visualizations you share are—if the core underlying data isn't reliable and accurately reflect the market.
 At Infotools, we implement protocol and data quality for many of our clients and believe this step should be a "non-negotiable" for successful market research outputs.
 For clients who participate in things like global tracking programs across multiple markets, this approach is increasingly crucial for consistency.

 Over the last three decades, I've learned many lessons about how changes to survey methodology can impact data quality and the ability to uncover market trends.
 These lessons ring especially true when working with clients who own multiple brands, operate across borders, and have many stakeholders along the research continuum.
 For example, Infotools works with The Coca-Cola Company, which owns more than 500 brands in more than 200 countries.
 Here are some tips based on our work with Coca-Cola and other clients: